Budget Two Color Lands

 Slow Lands

 These enter untapped if you control 2 or more other lands, doesn’t matter what those lands are.
 However, these lands are also excellent for 3+ color decks, as they do not care what your other lands are.
 This is partially why they command higher prices.
-Most are under $5.
+These are creeping up in price as they don’t get printed as often, taking some out of budget territory.
+If they’re cheap, snag a couple!

 Horizon Lands